TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 11/Mark 11.24.md

 ---

-Therefore I say unto you, All things whatsoever ye pray and ask for, believe that ye receive them, and ye shall have them.
+Therefore I tell you, all things whatever you pray and ask for, believe that you have received them, and you shall have them.